× Part 5: Equipment Currency Arms Armor Gear Mounts and Vehicles Siege Weapons

 Armor

-There are various types of armor in I&A, and each comes with their own benefits and drawbacks, as shown in the table below.
-Certain class features will not be usable in certain armor types, e.g. spells cannot be cast while wearing any armor that grants disadvantage on DEX checks or any kind of shield.
+There are 5 types of armor in I&A: Torso, Helmet, Gauntlets, Boots, and Shields.
+Each Torso armor comes with its own benefits and drawbacks, as shown in the tables below; Helmet, Gauntlets, and Boots grant smaller and much more uniform benefits and drawbacks depending on their quality, each described in their respective sections.
+Certain class features will not be usable in certain armor types, e.g. spells cannot be cast while wearing any armor that is made of antitherium, grants disadvantage on DEX checks, or Medium or Large shields.
 The weight and cost of the armor assumes the wearer is a Medium creature.
-A set of armor takes a number of minutes to put on equal to its Armor Bonus.
+A set of armor takes a number of minutes to put on equal to half its Armor Bonus.

-Your armor also affects your Dodge score: if the armor you are wearing forces disadvantage on DEX checks, then you do not add your DEX score to your Dodge.
+Your armor also affects your Dodge score: if your Torso armor forces disadvantage on DEX checks, then you do not add your DEX score to your Dodge.

 Armor Quality